Inxel/CV/README.md

 # Work experience
 ## [Aviasales](https://apps.apple.com/ru/app/aviasales-book-cheap-flights/id498958864?l=en-GB)
 ### The leading travel metasearch company in Eastern Europe and Central Asia (with more then 15 mln unique users monthly).
-- Brand-new hotel page and hotels search (**75% more bookings**)
-- Results page (**1.5x faster**) and ticket screen
+- Collaborated with a dynamic team of iOS developers to revolutionize the user experience, resulting in a remarkable **75% increase in hotel bookings**
+- Contributed significantly to the development of a dynamic hotels map with custom districts
+- Played an important role in enhancing the results page, achieving a remarkable **1.5x improvement in speed**
+- Innovated the functionality of the ticket screen, streamlining the process of finding and selecting suitable tickets for users
+- Participated in design system development
 - Feature management
 - SwiftUI (previously UIKit without storyboards)
+- Code review
+- UI-, Unit- and snapshot tests
-- Feature management
+- Interviewer
 - Objective-C to Swift refactoring
 - Work in team of 4 iOS developers
 - MVVM architecture
-- Code review
-- UI-, Unit- and snapshot tests
-- Interviewer

 ## Napoleon IT
 1. Retail app: